houseofradon/angular-lory/README.md

 var myAppModule = angular.module('MyApp', ['ngLory'])
 ```

-This directive allows you to use the slick-carousel plugin as
+This directive allows you to use the angular-lory plugin as
 an angular directive.
 It can be specified in your HTML
 as either a `<div>` attribute or a `<lory>` element.